CollinJH/social-media-project/README.md

 ## Design Idea:

-The Data structures I will be using will be a List and a Dictionary
+The Data structures I will be using will be a ArrayList and a HashedDictionary

+An ArrayList will allow me to store lists of friends for each profile dynamically

+A HashedDictionary will allow me to create a network of profiles I will associate the key, the name, to the profile, the value This will allow for ease of manipulation, and ensurance that there is no duplicates

 - Create: Add profile - Add friends
 - Read: Read the information of a profile - Search for other profiles